stacks-network/stacks-core/NFT_USE_CASE.md

 To use the scripts in this demo, we need to install some NodeJS libraries.
 Before running the following instructions, make sure you have [node](https://nodejs.org/en/) installed.
 ```
-npm install @stacks/transactions
-npm install @stacks/network
+npm install
 ```

-Make the following change in the `Devnet.toml` file in the `nft-use-case` directory to enable the hyperchain:
+Make the following change in the `settings/Devnet.toml` file in the `nft-use-case` directory to enable the hyperchain:
 ```
 [devnet]
 ...
 enable_hyperchain_node = true
 ```

-Let's spin up a hyperchain node:
+Let's spin up a hyperchain node.
 ```
 clarinet integrate
 ```